vikinganalytics/mvg/README.md

 examples.
 You will need to change the extension to .ipynb before running them.

+### Analysis Classes (beta)

+Analysis classes provide a simple and powerful way to parse and inspect the results for analysis calls for our features.
+Apart from converting the results to dataframes, they can be used in an interactive shell to inspect the results from analysis calls.

+In the directory anlysis_class_examples there are scripts for showing how to use the analysis classes.

 ### Maintainer

 Maintainer of the mvg library is Viking Analytics AB. <https://www.vikinganalytics.se>